QwantResearch/masq-lib/README.md

 The User can read and write data stored in his Masq only if he is logged in.
 This does not necessarily mean the data is synced, masq.isConnected() needs to be true for data to be synced between the different connected devices.

-#### `masq.isConnected() -> connected: boolean`

-Returns a boolean, true if a User is already logged into Masq and if the User-app is already connected to Masq.
-The User data is synced between the different connected devices only when the User is connected.

-#### `masq.connectToMasq() -> Promise<void>`

-Connects to Masq if a User is already logged into Masq.
-The data will then be synced between the different connected devices of the User.

-#### `masq.signout() -> Promise<void>`

-Signs out of Masq from Masq.
-This also means the User-app data on the device will stop being synced.

 ### `masq.getLoginLink() -> Promise<link: string>`

 The function returns a Promise resolving to an Url which must be opened by the user in order to connect to Masq.